Can a router finally stop us from doing the Wi‑Fi yoga (phone in one hand, router in the other)?

 Performance and future readiness

 The Deco XE75 Pro is where TP‑Link gets serious about future bandwidth.
 Its tri‑band architecture uses the 6 GHz spectrum both as a client band and as a clean backhaul by default, which translates into more consistent throughput for high‑density households.
-Put simply: if you have a multi‑gig plan or plan to buy a lot of Wi‑Fi 6E devices, this model will better maintain speeds across the house.
+Put simply: if you have a multi‑gig plan from a modem upgrade or plan to buy a lot of Wi‑Fi 6E devices, this model will better maintain speeds across the house.

 Features we value in daily use